Python Authoring

 return await asyncio.to_thread(_render_pdf_sync, report)

-asyncio.gather(...) and asyncio.sleep(...) are recognized as control-flow primitives by the compiler.
+In addition to the conditional (if), loop (for and while) logic that makes up most logical flow, we also support asyncio primitives for dealing with asynchronous systems. asyncio.gather(...) and asyncio.sleep(...) are the two primary calls recognized as control-flow primitives by the compiler.
 See Control Flow for the full list of supported patterns.

 Module preloading on workers

 Workers need to import the modules where your @action and @workflow decorators run, so they have handlers registered before they start pulling rows off the queue.
-Tell them where to look with WAYMARK_USER_MODULE (comma-separated for multiple modules):
+Tell them where to look with WAYMARK_USER_MODULE.
+We will attempt to intelligently find these classes at startup if this parameter isn't specified - but it helps to speed up the latency of processing the first action after startup.

 export WAYMARK_USER_MODULE=myapp.workflows